 About Phonic FM

-Phonic FM evolved out of a radio station set up in 2003 to support Exeter’s annual Vibraphonic Festival; Vibraphonic FM broadcast for one month each year.
-In 2007 a company called Exeter Community Radio Ltd was set up to bid for a full time licence from OFCOM which was granted in late Autumn of that year.
+Phonic FM evolved from a radio station set up in 2003 to support Exeter’s annual Vibraphonic Festival, the brainchild of David Whitlock who developed the festival as part of his cultural portfolio with Exeter City Council.
+Vibraphonic FM ran for one month each year, previewing festival for two weeks then covering the festival events for a second two weeks.
+In 2007, using the experience gained from our festival broadcast success, Exeter Community Radio Ltd was set up to bid for a full time licence from Ofcom which was then granted in late Autumn of that year.

 Our output is largely music, both live and recorded, focusing on those tunes and genres you won’t often hear on mainstream radio.

-We support the arts (in the widest sense) in and around the Exeter area.
-It also seeks to publicise events as well as encouraging innovation and participation.
-In the five years it has been on-air Phonic has already supported a vast array of artists, events and musical styles.
+We support the arts (in the widest sense) in and around Exeter.
+We also seek to publicise events as well as encouraging innovation and participation.
+In the years it has been on-air, Phonic FM has supported a vast array of artists, events and musical styles.

 We are committed to encouraging participation and are always seeking new approaches to both content and output.
-If you have an idea for a show that is not currently on-air please contact firstname.lastname@example.org detailing your ideas, experience and skills.
+If you’d like to get involved, please contact email@example.com detailing your ideas, experience and skills.